Ghepes/ghedev/test/fixtures/deny/two.md

-The beaver has a large butt.
+The beaver has a large butt